Kharkob/Kharkob/README.md

 ## Hi there 👋

-My Name is Kharkob!
-But my real name is Seth Bouldin!
+My Name is Kharkob, But my real name is Seth Bouldin!
+<i>Graduated</i> From Northwest Arkansas Community College!
+<i>Certified</i> Full-Stack Developer
 <!--
 **Kharkob/Kharkob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.